 When they arrived, it was raining.
 The respondent described the place of detention as in the middle of Komotini, close to the highway.
 The respondent recalls seeing a notable building about 10 minutes before they stopped at a gas station in Komotini.
 Based on this description, the interviewer assumed it must have been the Komotini Police Department and showed the respondent pictures of it who confirmed it.

-There were lots of officers at the detention facility, minimum 10.
+There were lots of men wearing uniforms resembling police uniforms at the detention facility, minimum 10.
 They were wearing blue uniforms with ‘police’ written on their uniforms.
 They were taken into a small building described as a garage, about 4m x 5m big, when they arrived.
 There were reportedly about 250 people in this police station..
 Their nationalities included Pakistani, Iraqi, Syrian, Tunisian and Moroccan, and the age ranged between 12 to 55 years old, including pregnant women with children, and a 2-year-old baby.

 The respondent remembers they were detained for about 5-6 hours.
 They were not brought anything during this time – neither food, nor water.
 One of the detainees had a badly injured eye but was allegedly denied medical attention.

 The respondent claimed that he was denied water, food, and cigarettes by the police when he asked for them.
-The officers asked the whole group if they were Muslim and where they were from, they explained.
-The officers reportedly took their two phones, power banks, money, and the rest of their belongings.
-The respondent asked to have his money back – 70 € – but the officers refused.
+The men in uniform asked the whole group if they were Muslim and where they were from, they explained.
+The men in uniform reportedly took their two phones, power banks, money, and the rest of their belongings.
+The respondent asked to have his money back – 70 € – but the men in uniform refused.

 “He cut my passport into two pieces.
 I was begging him to give back my passport, but he already cut it” explained the respondent.